The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of France has imposed these measures to reduce the spread of COVID-19:

 Some of the Paris coach stations to Amsterdam you can start your journey from include Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.
-Similarly, some of the arrival coach stations in Amsterdam include Amsterdam, Radarweg (Sloterdijk), Amsterdam, Centraal and Amsterdam, Amstel.
+Similarly, some of the arrival coach stations in Amsterdam include Amsterdam, Radarweg (Sloterdijk), Amsterdam Stadium Holanda and Amsterdam, Centraal.

 When travelling this route, Omio customers are departing most frequently from Paris Gare de Lyon and arriving in Amsterdam, Radarweg (Sloterdijk).